openresty/lua-nginx-module/README.markdown

 Note that, the `options` argument is not optional when the `ctx` argument is specified; use the empty Lua string (`""`) as the placeholder for `options` if you do not want to specify any regex options.

-This method requires the PCRE library enabled in your Nginx build.
+This method requires the PCRE library enabled in your Nginx build.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).

-This feature is introduced in the `v0.2.1rc11` release.
+This feature was introduced in the `v0.2.1rc11` release.

 ngx.re.gmatch
 -------------